Death Cafe

 So, what should you expect…

 Death Café is an opportunity to chat in a relaxed and informal way about death and dying.
 The conversation can flow from personal stories to thoughts, reflections and questions about death.
 It is a time to listen as well and be respectful of others.
-And, to share a cup of tea or coffee, a piece of cake and, I hope, an egg sandwich.
+And, to share a cup of tea or coffee and a piece of cake.

 Share this link via